 - Be specific about what goals you want to meet using your website.
 For instance, do you want your website to be a lead generator, an online brochure or an e-commerce site?

 - Identify what key performance indicators you will use to gauge the success of your website.
-For example, will you use phone requests, appointment scheduled, email subscription etc. as a key performance indicator?
+For example, will you use phone requests, appointments scheduled, email subscriptions, or bounce rates as a key performance indicator?
 For instance, on average, we consider a bounce rate between 40-60% as being okay (this varies depending on your industry).

 Here’s a summary of how to go about it:

 If your site visitors know that you place new content on your site every Wednesday, they’ll visit your website every Wednesday.

 But you must relate the schedule you set up to the content on your site.
 A sports website must be updated more often than that of a paper clip manufacturer.

 Establishing a schedule and updating your website accordingly is important to search engine optimisation (SEO).
 According to MarketDive, 82% of marketers say the effectiveness of SEO is on the rise, with 42% stating that it’s rising significantly.

 Today, 34% of all websites on the Internet are WordPress-based.
 For WordPress to operate smoothly, you need to keep your PHP up-to-date.
 There are two main benefits to keeping PHP up-to-date: your website will be faster, as the latest version of PHP is more efficient.